DZD-eV-Diabetes-Research/DZDMedLog/README.md

 A Webapplication to log medication history of study participants.

 > [!IMPORTANT]
-> MedLog requires you to bring your own drug database.
+> DZDMedLog requires you to bring your own drug database.
 As these are always licensed, we can not include a drug database in MedLog.
 > (But there is a small dummy database integrated by default for developement or demos)

+> [!IMPORTANT]
+> DZDMedLog suports PostgreSQL DB only.
+SQLite does work, but is only intended for development and testing purposes.

 - [DZDMedLog](#dzdmedlog)
 - [Run](#run)